 We can accept, then, that this opening of Pandora’s Box will bring benefits and disadvantages.
 The question now is whether the overall effect will be a positive one or negative.

-To answer that, we could begin by listing out the benefits that blockchain technology will inevitably bring – tamper-proof elections; transparent accounting; democratic, borderless banking … Then we could pit that against the downsides: permanent records of sullied data – going from anywhere from data which is incorrect through to data which is harmful.
+To answer that, we could begin by listing out the benefits that blockchain technology will inevitably bring – tamper-proof elections; transparent accounting; democratic, borderless banking … Then we could pit that against the downsides: permanent records of sullied data – going from anywhere from data which is simply erroneous through to data which is harmful.

 The problem, of course, is that no-one can draw up a definitive list of either – never mind both – and, even if we could, it becomes a matter of subjective judgement in determining if/whether the benefits outweigh the cons.
 My own suspicion, however, is that, over the long-term, for most of us most of the time, the benefits will easily win out.
 No matter, Pandora’s Box has been opened – and observing the dénouement of the entire blockchain phenomenon, whatever the outcome, is about to make for a gripping ride.